herzrasen/mocked/README.md

 `mocked` supports you when developing software.
 Here are a few reasons:

 * `mocked` allows you to include responses from external files, that might change during the development process.
-You don't need to update your `mocked` config in this cases.
+You don't need to update your `mocked` config in these cases.
 * it allows developers to isolate the system under test from external dependencies.
 This is particularly useful when testing components that interact with external services.
 By using `mocked`, developers can simulate the behavior of the external service and ensure that the system under test behaves as expected.